solo-io/solo-cop/tools/common-scripts/collect-gateway-resources/README.md

-# Enterprise AgentGateway Config Dump
+# Solo Gateway Config Dump

-Script to collect all custom resource objects and related configuration from a Kubernetes cluster running Solo Enterprise for Agentgateway.
+Script to collect all custom resource objects and related configuration from a Kubernetes cluster running Solo Enterprise for Agentgateway, Kgateway, or both.

 ## Usage